 What is involved in replacing an old system?

-Aside from the placement of the new equipment, our technician will inspect several items and make a determination of whether or not these items need to be supplied or replaced.
-Some of the items
+Aside from the placement of the new equipment; our technician will inspect several items making a determination of whether or not these items need to be supplied or replaced.
+Some of these items

 What is involved in installing a new system?

 If a system is being added to the home for the first time, most of the items noted in the previous question and answer may be required to install the new system.
 Besides the equipment, the most significant component is ductwork.
-Ductwork can be made of either metal or fiberglass.
-The ductwork needs to be properly sized to deliver the right amount of air to each room.
-The ductwork consists of supply and return ductwork.
-The supply duct is attached to the outlet of the furnace or air handler and delivers air to individual zones in your home.
-We will determine the size of the ductwork going into a space by the amount of air that needs to be delivered to the space.
+Ductwork is usually made of either metal or fiberglass and needs to be properly sized to deliver the right amount of air to each room.
+This includes supply and return ductwork.
+The supply duct is attached to the outlet of the furnace or air handler.
+It delivers air to individual zones within your home.

 How long can I expect a new system to last?

-If you have a qualified technician perform regular preventative maintenance and service suggested for your unit, industry averages suggest that an air conditioner should last 12-15 years (sea coast applications may be less) and a gas furnace should last as many as 20-25 years.
+If you have a qualified technician perform the regular preventative maintenance and service suggested for your unit, industry averages suggest that an air conditioner should last 12-15 years and a gas furnace as many as 20-25 years.

 What are some preventative maintenance things I should be aware of?

 - With the proper attention, heating and cooling systems can keep you comfortable year-round.
 Heat pumps and oil-fired furnaces and boilers need a yearly professional tune-up.
 Gas-fired equipment, on the other hand, burns cleaner and can be serviced every other year.
 A close inspection will uncover leaks, soot, rust, rot, corroded electrical contacts